 Figure 2: Line Color drop-down gallery

-- More Colors: This option is to summon the Mac OS X Color picker, as shown in
+- This option is to summon the Mac OS X Color picker, as shown in Figure 3.

 Figure 3: Mac OS X Color picker

-In this Color picker, you can choose any color from the wheel.
-Then click OK to get back to your slide.
+- In this Color picker, you can choose any color from the wheel.
+Then click the OK button to get back to your slide.

 Figure 4: Cursor changed to a Pencil icon

 - This will change the color of the border segment to the color that you selected earlier within the Line Color drop-down gallery, as shown in Figure 5 (compare with Figure 4).